-Compiling: Gathering, arranging, or classifying info Comparing: Examining data Mentoring: Advising, counseling, guiding people Negotiating: Exchange ideas, info, and opinions with others to arrive at a solution
+Compiling Gathering, arranging, or classifying info Compiling: Gaulering, allanging, of classifying into Comparing : Examining data Mentoring : Advising, counseling, guiding people Negotiating : Exchange ideas, info, and opinions with others to arrive at a solution

 Core Subjects and Recommended Elective Options Focused electives are only suggestions.
 Students may explore other areas of study to fulfill elective requirements.